TurboGears/tg2docs/docs/main/Templates/Genshi.rst

 Genshi How-To
 =============

-Genshi was chosen as the default for two reason.
+Genshi was chosen as the default for two reasons.
- * It's the natural succesor of kid_ which was the default in TG1.x
+ * Genshi's syntax is a mere augmentation of the kid_ templating language which was the default for TurboGears from 0.8-1.0.
+Genshi is the new default in TurboGears 1.1 Genshi improves on Kid's error reporting by providing better debug messages.
- * It's smart about markup complaining if your (x)html is not valid.
+ * By default, Genshi is forces (x)html compliance, and error if your template does not provide valid (x)html.

 Genshi is an XML template language based on kid_, which in turn was inspired by `Zope's TAL
 <http://wiki.zope.org/ZPT/TAL>`_.

 Genshi Templates look like XHTML.
 Here's a sample Genshi template:

-Simple Genshi example
+A Simple Genshi Template
 --------------------------

 .. code-block:: html